Goodman surgery and projectively Anosov flows

 \section{Surgery on projectively Anosov flows}

 Throughout the rest of the paper, we consider projectively Anosov flows and supporting bi--contact structures as equivalent objects.

-In \cite{FS1} we introduced a Dehn type surgery along a Legendrian-transverse knot $K$ in a $3$-manifold $M$ endowed with a bi--contact structure $(\xi,\eta)$, satisfying certain requirements near $K$.
-The procedure can be thought as first cutting the manifold $M$ along an annulus $A$ and then gluing back the two sides of the cut adding a Dehn twist.
-What is mostly peculiar about this construction is that the surgery annulus is tangent to the vector field $X$ defined by $(\xi,\eta)$.
-This choice induces a $3$-dimensional deformation of the flow near the knot that has some advantageous dynamical consequence when we work in the contact category.
+In \cite{FS1} we introduced a Dehn type surgery along a Legendrian-transverse knot $K$ in a $3$-manifold $M$ endowed with a bi--contact structure $(\xi_+,\xi_-)$, satisfying certain requirements near $K$.
+The procedure can be thought as first cutting the manifold $M$ along an annulus $A$ and then gluing back the two sides of the cut adding a $(1,q)$-Dehn twist.
+Contrarily to Goodman surgery this construction uses s surgery annulus that is tangent to the vector field $X$ defined by $(\xi_-,\xi_+)$.

-In this section we introduce an analogous construction using a transverse annulus $C$.
-Working on a transverse surface implies remarkable advantages when we consider a general projectively Anosov flow.
-For instance, we can always chose the supporting bi-contact structure in such a way that our surgery yields always a smooth plane field.

-The strategy for defining the surgery is similar to the one used in \cite{FS1}: we first find a suitable coordinate system where two contact forms $(\alpha,\beta)$ defining the bi-contact structure take a simple form.
-From now on, $\xi$ denotes the contact structure containing $TK$ while $\eta$ denote the transverse one (see \fullref{Transverse}).
+In this section we introduce a type of bi-contact surgery that uses a transverse annulus $C$ in a general projectively Anosov flow.
+The strategy for defining the surgery is similar to the one used in \cite{FS1}: we first find a suitable coordinate system where two contact forms $(\alpha_-,\alpha_+)$ defining the bi-contact structure take a simple expression.
+From now on, $\xi_-$ denotes the contact structure containing $TK$ while $\xi_+$ denotes the transverse one (see \fullref{Transverse}).

-\begin{lemma} There is a neighborhood $\Lambda_\tau=C\times (-\tau,\tau)$ of a Legendrian-transverse knot $K$, where $\tau\in \mathbb{R}^+$ and $C=S^1\times [-\epsilon,\epsilon]$, and coordinates $(w,s,t)$ in $\Lambda_\tau$ such that the $s$-curves with $s\in S^1$ and the $w$-curves with $w\in [-\epsilon,\epsilon]$, are given by the characteristic foliations induced on $C$ by the following pair of contact forms $(\alpha,\beta)$ supporting $(\xi,\eta)$
+\begin{lemma} There is a neighborhood $\Lambda=C\times (-\tau,\tau)$ of a Legendrian-transverse knot $K$, where $\tau\in \mathbb{R}^+$ and $C=S^1\times [-\epsilon,\epsilon]$, and coordinates $(w,s,t)$ in $\Lambda$ such that the $s$-curves with $s\in S^1$ and the $w$-curves with $w\in [-\epsilon,\epsilon]$, are given by the characteristic foliations induced on $C$ by the following pair of contact forms $(\alpha_-,\alpha_+)$ supporting $(\xi_-,\xi_+)$

-with $\alpha=dw$, $\beta=ds$ on $C$.
+with $\alpha_-=dw$, $\alpha_+=ds$ on $C$.
 Here $t\in (-\tau,\tau)$ is the parameter given by the flow of $X$.

 \end{lemma}